mbakr99/unsupervised-fault-discovery/README.md

 -  Extract descriptive features
 -  Differentiate between faults
 -  Find out which process variables relate the most to each discovered fault type

+The proposed work is tested on the Tennessee Eastman Process (TEP).
+A [Jupyter notebook]

+## Detect Faults:
+The proposed work relies on capturing the